popphp/docs/user_guide/views.rst

 Includes
 ~~~~~~~~

-As referenced eariler, you can store stream-based templates as files on disk.
+As referenced earlier, you can store stream-based templates as files on disk.
 This is useful if you want
 to utilize includes with them.
-Consider the following templates
+Consider the following templates:

 **header.html**